mruiz42/cjk-trainer/README.md

 ![alt text](https://i.imgur.com/7hdBY8a.png)

 ![alt text](https://i.imgur.com/tzed8c5.png)
+ou can make your backend in Python/Django/DjangoRestFramework, and then use React Native to make a android mobile app.
 ![alt text](https://i.imgur.com/NckF65m.png)
 Previously based on PyQt5, transitioned to PySide2 as it is now the officially supported python binding for the  qt framework.